-Although the commercial implications of cloud for SMEs and consumers maybe revolutionary, it does not follow that there needs to be revolution in government’s regulation of cloud services contracts.
-While many issues are and may arise related to cloud services, many are either well within our experience curve or still evolving and not ripe for detailed guidance.
+Although the commercial implications of cloud for small and medium-sized enterprises (SMEs) and consumers may be revolutionary, it does not follow that there needs to be revolution in government’s regulation of cloud services.
+While many issues related to cloud services may arise, most are either well within our experience curve or still evolving and not ripe for detailed guidance.

 - Cloud computing represents a continuing evolution of technology that has increased in scope, bundling and geographic spread of services offered.

 - Building consumer trust and confidence in cloud is key.